terra-money/docs/docs/Concepts/glossary.md

 - **Stability fees**: Fees added on to each transaction to provide stability in the market.
 The fee for swapping Terra stablecoin denominations is called a Tobin tax.
 Exchanges between Terra and Luna are subject to a spread fee.

-For more information on fees, visit the [Fees on Terra](/Concepts/Fees.md) page.
+For more information on fees, visit the [fees on Terra](/Concepts/Fees.md) page.

 ## Fiat currency